This post is 100% inspired by a recent LinkedIn article one of my closest friends sent me the other day.

 If you look at two of the synonyms of gravitas, loftiness and grandeur, I definitely didn’t have those.
-Whereas some of my peers definitely did: the ability to go into a meeting and talk bullishly at clients, in the hope that they would forget to ask why a project went over budget and why their product never got on This Morning.
+Whereas some of my peers definitely did: the ability to go into a meeting and talk bullishly at clients, in the hope that they would forget to ask why a project went over budget and why their product didn’t ever appear on national TV.

 I don’t think I talk bullishly to anyone, nor am I ever likely to start.

-And I would go into client meetings and worry about the blown budget and not getting them on This Morning because we’d not done what we said we were going to do.
+And I would go into client meetings and worry about the blown budget and not getting them on national TV because we’d not done what we said we were going to do.
 Which I suppose could be perceived as a lack of gravitas.
 But isn’t it also called having empathy?
 And being principled?

 And – if we go back to the true definitions of gravitas – who wants to be solemn and grave and serious anyway?

-Maybe you’ve been told you’re ‘too quiet’, but you’re a great, empathetic listener which means you’ll always put your clients at ease.
+Maybe you’ve been told you’re ‘too quiet’, but you’re a great, empathetic listener which means you’ll always put your clients/colleagues/customers at ease.